-During Semester 2, students will have clinical experiences both onsite and offsite.
-The first 10 weeks will be spent practicing client care, under faculty supervision, on real patients onsite at our WAVE Dental Clinic.
-This will be followed by one week of offsite observation of a Restorative Dental Hygienist with a community field placement partner or with their current employer.
+In Semester 2, students spend ten weeks developing restorative clinical experiences with clients onsite at our WAVE Dental Clinic under the supervision of regulated clinicians.
+This is followed by one week of offsite observation of a Restorative Dental Hygienist with a community field placement partner or with their current employer.

 Program Standards and Learning Outcomes

 The graduate has reliably demonstrated the ability to:

 - Research, evaluate and discuss currently available restorative dental materials and analyze information on materials and techniques.

 - Predict the histological effect of restorative dental materials through the analysis of their chemical properties.